Zaha Hadid: Spittelau Viaducts Housing Project, Vienna, Austria (1994–2005)

-Phaeno Science Center (2000–2005)
+Phaeno Science Center, Wolfsburg, Germany (2000–2005)

 In 2000, she won an international competition for the Phaeno Science Center, in Wolfsburg, Germany (2002–2005).
 The new museum was only a little larger than the Cincinnati Museum, with 9,000 square metres of space, but the plan was much more ambitious.
 It was similar in concept to the buildings of Le Corbusier, raised up seven metres on concrete pylons.
 Unlike Corbusier's buildings, she planned for the space under the building to be filled with activity, and each of the 10 massive inverted cone-shaped columns that hold up the building contains a cafe, a shop, or a museum entrance.
 The tilting columns reach up through the building and also support the roof.
 The museum structure resembles an enormous ship, with sloping walls and asymmetric scatterings of windows, and the interior, with its angular columns and exposed steel roof framework, gives the illusion of being inside a working vessel or laboratory.